Bayesian network: Structure learning

 In the simplest case, a Bayesian network is specified by an expert and is then used to perform inference.
 In other applications, the task of defining the network is too complex for humans.
 In this case, the network structure and the parameters of the local distributions must be learned from data.

 Automatically learning the graph structure of a Bayesian network (BN) is a challenge pursued within machine learning.
 The basic idea goes back to a recovery algorithm developed by Rebane and Pearl and rests on the distinction between the three possible patterns allowed in a 3-node DAG:

 The first 2 represent the same dependencies ($X$ and $Z$ are independent given $Y$) and are, therefore, indistinguishable.
 The collider, however, can be uniquely identified, since $X$ and $Z$ are marginally independent and all other pairs are dependent.
 Thus, while the skeletons (the graphs stripped of arrows) of these three triplets are identical, the directionality of the arrows is partially identifiable.
 The same distinction applies when $X$ and $Z$ have common parents, except that one must first condition on those parents.
 Algorithms have been developed to systematically determine the skeleton of the underlying graph and, then, orient all arrows whose directionality is dictated by the conditional independences observed.

 An alternative method of structural learning uses optimization-based search.
 It requires a scoring function and a search strategy.
 A common scoring function is posterior probability of the structure given the training data, like the BIC or the BDeu.
 The time requirement of an exhaustive search returning a structure that maximizes the score is superexponential in the number of variables.
 A local search strategy makes incremental changes aimed at improving the score of the structure.
-A global search algorithm like Markov chain Monte Carlo can avoid getting trapped in local minima.
-Friedman et al. discuss using mutual information between variables and finding a structure that maximizes this.
-They do this by restricting the parent candidate set to k nodes and exhaustively searching therein.
+A global search algorithm like Markov chain Monte Carlo (MCMC) can avoid getting trapped in local minima.
+Finding a structure that maximizes the mutual information, typically by restricting the parent candidate set to k nodes or by finding an optimal k on a node-per-node basis, is a technique that consistently achieves high scores on benchmark datasets.